Kautsarv/starvedgeek_blog/_posts/2022-02-15-agile-software-development.markdown

 * Determining the testability of the user stories
 * Creating acceptance tests for the user stories
 * Breaking down user stories into tasks
-* Estimating testing effor for all testing tasks
+* Estimating testing effort for all testing tasks
 * Identifying functional and non-functional aspects of the system to be tested
 * Supporting and participating in test automation at multiple levels of testing